 White houses, blue roofs, beautiful sea, sand beaches, clear blue sky, tasty food.
 Greece truly is wonderful.
 When it comes to sailing the Mediterranean, it doesn’t surprise that Greece is the number one choice.
 With around 6,000 islands, it is an ideal sailing destination.
-However, when planning a sailing vacation on Greek islands, you need to take into account a few things.
+However as already previously mentioned, when planning a sailing vacation on the Greek islands, you need to take into account a few other things.
 Like the right location and the weather.
-After you’ve chosen the island or islands that suit your needs, you need to decide which time of the year you’ll visit them.
-Here is same useful information about Greek weather that will help you choose the best time to visit Greek islands.
+After you’ve chosen the island or islands that suit your needs, you need to decide which time of the year you plan to visit them.
+So, here is some useful information about Greek weather that will help you choose the best time to visit Greece and the Greek islands.

-Greece is a country that receives a lot of sunshine due to a typical Mediterranean climate.
-With hot and dry summers and mild winters.
+Greece is a country with a lot of sunshine due to a typical Mediterranean climate.
+It is blessed with hot and dry summers and mild winters.
 Greek islands are particularly blessed with nice and warm weather.
 You can expect that kind of weather in almost every season.
 Starting from the late spring and ending with the early autumn.
 Sunny days on Greek islands start in May and last until September.
 October indicates the start of rainy and wet days.

-September is another great month to visit Greek islands.
-It is quieter than summer months, especially late September, and there is still a lot of sunshine.
+September is another great month to visit the Greek islands.
+It is quieter than the summer months, especially in late September, and there is still a lot of sunshine.
 The average temperature is 25oC, while the sea temperature is at its nicest – 24oC.
-This time of year is the best because you can still get a lot of sun, but it’s not boiling hot, the chances of rainfall are quite low and the air is not heavy as in the summer months.
+This time of year is the best because it is still very sunny, but it’s not boiling hot, the chances of rainfall are quite low and the air is not heavy as in the summer months.
 The evenings are cooler (don’t forget to pack a light cardigan) but are also ideal for spending the night out on the deck.

-Early October is also a great time to visit Greek islands.
-The temperature is still very pleasant with average 22oC, there is an increased chance of rainfall, but the most important thing is that the islands are not crowded and thus ideal to explore in peace.
-Low season on Greek islands begins in November when the temperature drops to average 20oC.
+Early October is also a great time to visit the Greek islands.
+The temperature is still very pleasant with an average of 22oC.
+There is an increased chance of rainfall.
+However, the most important thing is that the islands are not crowded and are thus ideal to explore in peace.
+The low season on the Greek islands begins in November when the temperature drops to an average of 20oC.
 There is an increased possibility of rain and thunderstorms so this month might not be ideal for swimming or spending an entire day in the open.

-With the average temperature of 14oC, December might be the least ideal month for a sailing vacation on Greek islands.
-There is a lot of rain and an increased possibility of thunderstorms so don’t expect to have a great time on board.
+With the average temperature of 14oC, December might be the least ideal month for a sailing vacation on the Greek islands.
+There is a lot of rain and an increased possibility of thunderstorms so don’t expect to have a great time onboard.

 Greek Weather Gods

 Greek mythology is a sum of stories about gods, heroes and rituals told by the ancient Greeks.
-Gods and goddesses played an important role in the lives of Greeks, they were believed to control everything, even the weather.
-Favorable or poor, the changes of the weather were considered the result of godly interventions, i.e. if the weather was good, that meant that the gods were in good mood, but if it was bad, it was associated with gods’ bad temper.
+Gods and goddesses played an important role in the lives of Greeks.
+What’s more, they were believed to control everything, even the weather.
+Favourable or poor, the changes in the weather were considered the result of godly interventions, i.e. if the weather was good, that meant that the gods were in good mood, but if it was bad, it was associated with the gods’ bad temper.

-With the total of 6,000 islands, Greece is a real heaven for sailors.
+As Greece is a country with one of the longest coastlines in the world taking the 11th position, you must be wondering how many Greek islands altogether are there?
+With a total of approximately 6,000 islands, Greece is a real heaven for sailors.
 However, there are no people living on most of them.
 So there is only 200 left to choose from which is still a nice number.
-Greek islands are divided into following groups: the Argo-Saronic Islands, the Cyclades, the North Aegean Islands, the Dodecanese, the Sporades and the Ionian Islands.
+Greek islands are divided into the following groups: the Argosaronic Islands, the Cyclades, the North Aegean Islands, the Dodecanese, the Sporades, the Ionian Islands, Crete, and Evia.
 The most important and the most popular are the ones that are a part of the Aegean and the Ionian Sea, as well as the Dodecanese.
 Each island has its own unique story, so choosing which one to visit won’t be an easy task.

 Here’s a list of Greek’s top 10 islands to visit that will narrow the choice and help you decide: